Why Sponsor A Girl?

 When you sponsor a year of secondary education for a Maasai girl, you change her life.
 You not only give her the opportunity to go to school; you encourage self-confidence and inspire hope.
 You empower her.

 Historically, many Maasai girls in Tanzania have not attended secondary school.
 Education for girls is not always valued by their parents, particularly by fathers.
 Many girls have been married off at young ages (sometimes as young as 12), often to older men with other wives.
 Girls do not attend secondary school for financial reasons, as well.
 The Tanzanian Government funds education only through Standard VII (roughly equivalent to Grade 7 in the United States).

 We have seen change since The IMAGE Project began its connections to the Maasai girls.
 Parents – including fathers – are beginning to see value in sending their girls to school.
 With, and sometimes without, their parents’ blessings, the girls really want to go to school.
 We are inspired by their determination.

 Still, the financial burden on families is great, and many simply cannot afford to send their girls to secondary school

-To Sponsor a girl, go to MNGive.org.
+To Sponsor a girl and make a huge difference in their life, please go to MNGive.org.

 We, too, express our gratitude.